How to calculate and optimize your income tax?

 July 5, 2023

 You can declare your income online.
-Go to impots.gouv.fr and log in to your personal space to access your pre-filled tax return.
+Go to impots.gouv.fr, log in to your personal account to access the pre-filled declaration.

 • Declare your income online